Bosanska Krajina: World War II

 During World War II, Bosanska Krajina was known for its very strong resistance to the Fascist regime of the Independent State of Croatia.
 The local Serb population in Bosanska Krajina was targeted in the Genocide of Serbs in the Independent State of Croatia by the regime's Croat and Bosniak bands, serving as an overture to future conflicts at the end of the 20th century.
-The anti-fascist Partisan movement in the Bosanska Krajina region was more ethnically diverse than in any other part of former Yugoslavia during World War II.
-In the winter of 1942/1943 the Partisans established the Republic of Bihać in Bosanska Krajina.
-Soon afterwards, Bosanska Krajina was also the place of historical agreements that have taken place in Jajce and Mrkonjić Grad in 1943, ones that established the Republic of Bosnia and Herzegovina in its current borders, as well as the Federation of Yugoslavia.
+The anti-fascist Yugoslav Partisan movement in the Bosanska Krajina region was more ethnically diverse than in any other part of former Yugoslavia during World War II.
+In the winter of 1942–1943, the Yugoslav Partisans established the Republic of Bihać in Bosanska Krajina.
+Soon afterwards, Bosanska Krajina was also the place of historical agreements that have taken place in Jajce and Mrkonjić Grad in 1943, ones that established the Republic of Bosnia and Herzegovina in its current borders, as well as the Socialist Federal Republic of Yugoslavia.